Many treatment options, most experimental, available to John McCain

 A trial at Northwestern is using neural stem cells to help improve the performance of a cancer-fighting virus.

-"Stem cells when loaded with the virus can travel to areas we can't resect to deliver the virus throughout the tumor mass in a more uniform fashion," Lesniak said.
+"Stem cells when loaded with the virus can travel to areas we can't resect to deliver the virus throughout the tumour mass in a more uniform fashion," Lesniak said.

 Among 11 patients in that study, the median survival was 41.1 months, versus 14.6 months for the standard treatment.